stepas-toliautas/enccs-instructor-training/content/learners.md

 > Describe a misconception you have encountered as a teacher or as a learner.
 {: .challenge}

 ---

-## Memory

-Here we will be learning more about human memory: specifically, how to remove unnecessary "load" in order to facilitate learning.

-### Types of memory

-Learning involves memory.
-For our purposes, human memory can be divided into two different layers.
-The first is called **long-term**.
-It is where we store persistent information like our friends' names and our home address.
-It is essentially unbounded but it is slow to access.

-Our second layer of memory is called **short-term**.
-This is the type of memory you use to actively think about things and is often called *working memory*.
-It is much faster, but also much smaller: in 1956, George Miller estimated that the average adult's short-term memory could hold 7±2 items for a few seconds before things started to drop out.

-This has important implications for teaching.
-If we present our learners with large amounts of information, without giving them the opportunity to practice using it (and thereby transfer it into long-term memory), they will not retain the material as well as if we present small amounts of information interspersed with practice opportunities.
-This is yet another reason why going slowly and using frequent formative assessment is important.

-### Memory management

-- **Chunking**: Our minds can store larger numbers of facts in short-term memory by creating chunks, or relationships among separate items, allowing them to be remembered as a single item.
-Connecting information makes it easier to remember.
-- **Formative assessment to support memory consolidation**: Formative assessment helps learners solidify their understanding and begin transferring ideas into long-term memory.
-  Limitations of short-term memory are one reason why assessments should be frequent: short-term memory is limited not only in space, but also in time.
-- **Group work**: Elaboration (explaining your work) supports transfer to long-term memory.
-This is one reason why teaching is one of the most effective ways to learn!
-Group work can feel uncomfortable at first and consumes time in a workshop, but learners often rate group work as a high point for both enjoyment and learning in a workshop.
-- **Opportunities for reflection**: Reflection is another tool that can help learners review things they have learned, strengthen connections between them, and consolidate long-term memories.
-Asking learners for feedback can be an effective consolidating prompt as providing feedback demands some reflection on what has been learned.
-- **Limit concepts**:  It is important to limit the number of concepts introduced in a lesson, but
-  this can be hard!
-Planning your lesson with a concept map can help you not only identify key concepts and relationships, but also to notice when you are trying to teach too many things at once.

-> ## Formative and summative assessment
-> *Formative assessment* takes place during teaching and learning.
-It sounds like
-> a fancy term, but it can be used to describe any interaction or activity
-> that provides feedback to both instructors and learners about learners' level of understanding of the
-> material.
-For learners, this feedback can help focus their study efforts.
-For instructors, it allows them to refocus
-> their instruction to respond to challenges that learners are facing.
-> Used continuously.
->
-> *Summative assessment* is used
-> to judge whether a learner has reached an acceptable level of competence.
-> Usually at the end of a course
-> Learners either "pass" or "fail" a summative assessment.
-{: .callout}

----

 ## Cognitive load